 Beer In The Garden

-In conjunction with this you can use the old method of placing small containers of stale beer in the garden.
+In conjunction with the above you can use the old method of placing small containers of stale beer in the garden.
 Just take a small container like a tuna can, fill with beer and bury up to the rim throughout the garden.
-The slugs are attracted to the beer, fall in and drown.
+The slugs are attracted to the beer, fall in and supposedly they drown (I have never tried this method since the beer mysteriously disappears before I make it to the garden).

 Another method is to place a copper strip completely around the garden.
 It is said that slugs will not cross the copper.
 You can buy copper strips made for this purpose at most garden shops.
 I have tried this and found it helpful but not a solution.

-A method I've never tried but should be mentioned...you can buy Decollate Snails, a predator of slugs, and place them in your garden.
+A method I've never tried but should be mentioned...you can buy Decollate Snails or (sometime referred to as Decollata Snails), a predator of slugs, and place them in your garden.
 You can find them on the internet (search for Decollate Snails).
 The drawback is that they are not legal in every location and it takes about 2 years for them to be effective.
 So they will not cure the problem right away.
 But you may want to try them for a long term solution if they are legal in your location.

 You can buy snail/slug baits at your garden shop or home improvement store.
 These products are effective, however WE STRONGLY DISCOURAGE using any baits except under specific conditions (described below).
 These baits are poisonous and can cause sickness or death to animals, small children and wild life (dogs are attracted to it).